 reflectarrays optimization space communication shaped-beam generalized intersection approach

-Direct-to-home (DTH) applications usually require a radiation pattern with a given footprint on the surface of the Earth.
-They also impose stringent cross-polarization requirements in the form of crosspolar discrimination (XPD) or crosspolar isolation in a given bandwidth.
-This paper describes a multi-frequency wideband optimization procedure and performance results of a very large spaceborne reflectarray for DTH application in a 10% bandwidth.
+Direct-to-home (DTH) applications usually require a radiation pattern with a given footprint on the surface of the Earth and impose stringent cross-polarization requirements in the form of crosspolar discrimination (XPD) or crosspolar isolation in a given bandwidth.
+This paper describes a multi-frequency broadband optimization procedure and performance results of a very large spaceborne reflectarray for DTH application in a 10% bandwidth.
 The proposed design methodology is based on the generalized intersection approach and the use of a multi-resonant unit cell with multiple degrees of freedom (DoF).
-The procedure is divided into three stages to facilitate convergence towards a wideband performance.
-First, a initial narrowband design at central frequency is obtained.
+The procedure is divided into three stages to facilitate convergence towards a broadband performance.
+First, a initialnarrowband design at central frequency is obtain.
 Then, a broadband optimization including XPD requirements is carried out with a limited number of DoF.
-Finally, more DoF are included in the last stage optimization to obtain a wideband reflectarray with improved cross-polarization performance.
-A minimum improvement of 4.8 dB is achieved in the cross-polarization performance for both XPD and XPI in a 10% bandwidth, while ensuring that the copolar pattern complies with the specifications in the whole band.
+Finally, more DoF are included in the last stage optimization to obtain a broadband reflectarray with improved cross-polarization performance.

 This work was supported in part by the Ministerio de Ciencia, Innovación y Universidades under the project TEC2017-86619-R (ARTEINE); by the Ministerio de Economía, Industria y Competitividad under the project TEC2016-75103-C2-1-R (MYRADA); by the Gobierno del Principado de Asturias/FEDER under the project GRUPIN-IDI/2018/000191; by the Gobierno del Principado de Asturias through the Programa “Clarín” de Ayudas Postdoctorales/Marie Curie COFUND under the project ACA17-09; and by Ministerio de Educación, Cultura y Deporte/Programa de Movilidad “Salvador de Madariaga” (Ref.
 PRX18/00424).